Capital punishment by the United States military: War of 1812/Creek War

-Throughout the 19th Century, and into the 20th, military justice in the US Army, including the application of the death penalty, was governed under revised Articles of War adopted by Congress in 1806.
-During the War of 1812, the use of the death penalty in the US Army expanded as the war progressed.
+Throughout the nineteenth century, and into the twentieth, military justice in the US Army, including the application of the death penalty, was governed under revised Articles of War adopted by Congress in 1806.
+Over the course of the War of 1812, the use of the death penalty in the US Army expanded.
 The American army performed poorly in the initial stages of the war, with General William Hull surrendering Detroit in 1812.
 Hull was sentenced to death for neglect of duty and bad conduct, though his sentence was remitted by President Madison.
 In 1812, a total of four sentences of execution were pronounced with three being reprieved.
 However, in 1813 there were 43 executions authorised and only 11 reprieves.
 By 1814, 160 death sentences were pronounced but only 14 reprieved (including General Hull).
 In 1815, as the war ended, 53 soldiers were sentenced to death while 29 were reprieved.

 In the Creek campaign of 1814, Private John Woods of the 39th United States Infantry was executed by a firing squad for assaulting a superior officer.
 Andrew Jackson was troubled by serious discipline problems with his militia and volunteers, particularly the militia from East Tennessee, so he prosecuted Private John Woods, only 18 years old, under allegedly false charges.
 Private Woods had spent his last month in the camp of the 39th.
 The night before his execution, the officers of the 39th signed and sent Jackson a petition asking for mercy.
 He not only failed to grant it, but made the 39th shoot him.
 The 39th was never happy with Jackson after that.
 Colonel John Williams, the commanding officer of the 39th United States Infantry, said in a campaign pamphlet in 1828 that Private Woods cried "bitterly and loudly"; the Jackson camp claimed he was belligerent and deserved to die.